DoD-Platform-One/bigbang/charter/GitlabLabels.md

 #### `kind::bug`

-Issues releated to Bigbang not functioning as expected
+Issues related to Bigbang not functioning as expected

 #### `kind::chore`